Harshvardhan-To1/IITISoC_24_CP/README.md

 2 .Interactive: Allows users to input their own problem statements and get solutions.

 3 .Question Processing Pipeline: We process the input questions through web scraping, followed by prompt engineering using PHI-3.
-The enhanced prompt is then given to the model to generate output, and based on that, we make recommendations.
+The enhanced prompt is then given to the model to generate solution according to the input, and based on that, we make recommendations.
 Additionally, we have a login system where user-wise data is stored.

 ## DEMO